Rimmer: Look, Casablanca. They've re-made Casablanca.

 But as nothing dates quite as fast as science fiction, the reference might pass a later audience by altogether.

-- DC One Million is set in the 853rd Century, on the date that Action Comics #1000000 (their oldest property) would have been published before DC decided to begin "Volume 2" of that title as part of the New 52.
-Despite being the source of the title of the series this fact never comes up in the story line.
+- DC One Million is set in the 853rd Century, on the date that Action Comics #1000000 (their oldest property) would be published.
+Despite being the source of the title of the series, this fact never comes up in the story line.
 What makes this case unique is that it actually is sold to the public in real life.

-- Back to the Future II had a holographic advertisement for Jaws 19, directed by Max Spielberg (Steven's son, who was four years old when BTTF 2 came out), with the tagline: "This time it's really, REALLY personal."
+- Back to the Future Part II had a holographic advertisement for Jaws 19, directed by Max Spielberg (Steven's son, who was four years old when BTTF2 came out), with the tagline: "This time it's really, REALLY personal."
 All Marty has to say is, "The shark still looks fake."
 When the year the movie takes place in rolled around, Universal (maker of both BTTF and Jaws) did a Jaws 19 trailer.
 The sequels start with Self-Deprecation ("Jaw$ 5: It's all business"), explore the various ways a Franchise Zombie rolls (Space Shark, CyberShark, Brody's grandchildren, prequel/sequel to the prequel), and even go for specific Shout-Outs ("Ivan Sharkovsky", Jaws in New York, Fifty Scales of Gray).

 - In Airplane II: The Sequel, as Sonny Bono buys the bomb in the spaceport gift shop, a poster for Rocky XXXVIII is shown behind him, with an extremely old Rocky.

 - The Company Novels have an anglophilic character a few centuries in the future who's memorized the names of all three-hundred-and-some actors to play the Doctor.